prlakhani/meaningful-use/README.md

 1. Set up and activate a new `python3` virtual environment for the project
 1. Install the project requirements: `pip install -r requirements.txt`
 1. Initialize a local database with: `psql -d postgres -f db_reset.sql`
-1. Download the data to the project folder (TODO: automate) from [here](http://dashboard.healthit.gov/datadashboard/data/MU_REPORT_2015.csv)
+1. Download (TODO: timestamp checking) and load the csv data into the database:
-1. Load the csv data into the database: `python init_load_data.py`
+`python init_load_data.py`
 <br>.<br>.<br>.<br>
 7. Profit